Crypss22/ThreatDefense/README.md

 </br>
 </br>
 <h3>In conclusion:</h3>
 Snort and Splunk integrate with each other seamlessly to bolster a network's security monitoring and detection capabilities.
 The possibility of an attacker going unnoticed inside a network for quite some time is real and we see it more often everyday.
-With the right tools and investigative mindset, we can attempt to mitigate the amount of damage done by containment and eradication.
+With the right tools and investigative mindset, we can attempt to mitigate the amount of damage done.
 </br>
 </br>
 <h3>Resources:</h3>